Utitofon-Udoekong/react-ao-starter-v2/README.md

 pnpm install
 \`\`\`

-### 2. Deploy the AO Process
+### 2. Start the AO Process
 \`\`\`bash
-# Start aos CLI
-aos taskmaster

-# Load the TaskMaster process
+# Start the AO process using ao-forge CLI
-.load ao/task-process.lua
+ao-forge process start

+# The process will automatically load your Lua files and start
-# Copy the Process ID - you'll need it for the frontend
+# Copy the Process ID from the output - you'll need it for the frontend
 \`\`\`

 ### 3. Start Development Server